Inside: A gross motor lego color learning activity for toddlers and preschoolers using legos!

 Now that Lennox is a little more familiar with the different colors, we made a game out of one of his favorite toys, jumbo Legos.
 He loves this game, and after playing it many times this week, Lennox is very familiar with his colors.
 Check it out below!

-We started using the Legos to learn about colors before his nap for some downtime.
+Then, we started using the Legos to practice his color knowledge.
 I would pick a lego, and ask Lennox to choose another object in his room of the same color.
 He really loved finding a similar color, so I knew he would be excited about this game.

-It is a super easy, yet fun way to teach your preschooler about colors.
+This lego color learning activity is an educational and fun way to teach your preschooler about colors.
 The important part is making it enjoyable.
 Toddler’s attention spans are so short that if it’s not entertaining, they will quickly move on to the next shiny object, or if your toddler is like mine, will start throwing the pieces everywhere.

 We hope you enjoy this activity with your preschooler.
 Stay tuned for our bilingual color activities coming soon!